MarkWinkler/MarkWinkler.github.io/README.md

 Validation was run against the HTML multiple times, with only a single time highlighting a warning, which was a missing header tag from a section.

+### Branching

+What I used branching for was the attempt to add the escape key to close the popup windows.
+I decided to use branching, as this development required a lot of changes to the JavaScript and I was not sure if I can make it work.
+Luckily I managed to, after working through a few possible solutions and have merged it with my `master` branch.

+I have kept in the old branch for clarity.

+The rest of the process was an incremental development.
+Make a few changes, then use live preview or refresh the page to ensure it worked as intended.

 ### Javascript Development

 Javascript was rather difficult, as I do not have much experience in using it.
 Luckily using the lab example (which I have implemented for the menu), I was able to use the same principle to create popup windows.
 This included the highly encouraged eventlisteners and adding classes to the classlist to display the window.